mhannani/mhannani/README.md

 - 🔭 Learning and Developing Machine Learning based projects in Python
 - 🌱 Enthusiast in Artificial Intelligence and robotics
 - 💬 Ask me anything about AI
-- 🍵 I believe, a perfect cup of coffee can be the ultimate solution for any stress
-- 📫 How to reach me: mohamed.hanani2019@gmail.com
+- 📫 mohamed.hanani2019@gmail.com
 - 🌍 https://mhannani.codes/
+[comment]: <> (- 🍵 I believe, a perfect cup of coffee can be the ultimate solution for any stress)

 <img align="right" alt="GIF" src="data-science.gif" width="500"/>